The best Ayaka build in Genshin impact utilizes her insane kit of Artifacts and weapons, taking the 5-star Cryo character’s damage to the next level.

-Ayaka is a five-star Cryo-Sword character like no other.
-While other sword users typically have one ideal build, Ayaka can be flexed across pretty much every role in Genshin Impact thanks to her high base DPS combined with her strong Elemental abilities.
+Ayaka is a sword-wielding character like no other, especially when equipped with the game’s best Artifacts and weapons.
+While other sword users typically have one ideal build, Ayaka can be flexed across pretty much every role in Genshin Impact thanks to her high base DPS combined with strong Elemental abilities.

-If you’ve been lucky enough to roll her in the Inazuma banners, then we’ve got the guide you need to make the most out of the Kamisato Clan princess, including her best build, weapons, and artifacts.
+If you’ve been lucky enough to roll her in the Inazuma banners, or want to save your Primogems in the hopes that she’ll appear in a rerun, then we’ve got the best build to make the most out of the Kamisato Clan princess.

 - Ayaka abilities

 - Ayaka Talent Level-Up and Ascension guide

 Normal Attack: Kamisato Art Kabuki

 - Normal Attack: Ayaka performs up to five rapid strikes, dashing through her opponent on the last one.